Colorado Legislative Report

 Summary:

-The bill creates the work-based learning consortium pilot program (pilot program) in the department of higher education (department).
-The purpose of the pilot program is to develop and expand the integration of work-based learning experiences for students enrolled in higher education.
+The act creates the work-based learning consortium pilot program (pilot program) in the department of higher education (department).
+The purpose of the 3-year pilot program is to:

-• Share best practices on improving access to quality work-based learning opportunities for students;
+• Provide broader access to collegiate work-based learning for students;

-Subject to available appropriations, at the end of the 3-year pilot program, the consortium shall complete and submit a report to the education committees of the house of representatives and the senate, or their successor committees.
+Subject to available appropriations, at the end of the pilot program, the act requires the consortium to complete and submit a report to the education committees of the house of representatives and the senate, or their successor committees.
 The report must include:

 • A description of the consortium's findings and recommendations;

-• Details on the consortium's impacts on participating institutions of higher education and the effects of creating additional work-based learning activities on students, faculty, and employers; and
+• Details on the consortium's impacts on participating institutions and the effects of creating additional work-based learning activities on students, faculty, and employers; and

-• Recommendations for statutory changes, financial resources, department policy changes, and institution of higher education policy changes necessary to improve successful work-based learning opportunities for students in institutions of higher education.
+• Recommendations for statutory changes, financial resources, department policy changes, and policy changes in institutions that are necessary to improve successful work-based learning opportunities for students in institutions.

-Funds appropriated to the commission on higher education (commission) may be used by the commission to cover the costs of work-based learning requirements for students who are required to complete credit-bearing work-based learning requirements to graduate from an institution of higher education.
+Institutions that are eligible for the work-study program may use work-study program money to cover the costs of work-based learning credits for students who are required to complete credit-bearing work-based learning requirements to graduate from an institution.

 Status: 2/10/2025 Introduced In House - Assigned to Education